BE CAREFUL OF FAKE TICKET WEBSITES

 We have recently seen a huge increase in phone calls and enquiries regarding certain websites and if they are safe to use.
 Unfortunately there are a few Magaluf websites out there - solely created to take your money then just like that they disappear.
 Like any good scam, these websites aim to look real - using stolen images and content from other websites.
-No body wants to be that one guy in the group explaining where all their friends event money has gone.
+Nobody wants to be that one guy in the group explaining where all their friends' money has gone.
 Simply follow our safety steps below and all will be fine.

 The below are industry standards which every professional company should adhere to.

 Always check to see if the website is legitimate by checking if they are registered under a company name.
 This is a good way to check if the website owners are who they say they are.
 By LAW any website involving payment transactions needs to declare a company name and number - normally situated in the footer of the website like below.
-If there is no company name, address or contact number then do the maths….
+If there is no company name, address or contact number then do the math….
 Make note that the website could also be using a fake company number so take a minute and verify the company number Here If you are not able to see the company details then the chance of your receiving a refund is 0%.

-Every e-commerce company should really provide you with a contact phone number and email address.
-If your having doubts why not call the number on the site and see who picks up the phone.
-If its a steal yard company in Wales then we'd probably just hang up as thats quite simply the definition of a SCAM!
-Also a good tact is to email the website to see email response time or even if they respond at all.
-The last contact option would be to write them a letter but thats too much hassle really.
+Every e-commerce company should provide you with a contact phone number and email address.
+If you're having doubts, why not call the number on the site and see who picks up the phone.
+If it's a steel yard company in Wales then we'd probably just hang up as that's quite simply the definition of a SCAM!
+Also a good tact is to email the website to see an email response time or even if they respond at all.
+The last contact option would be to write them a letter but that's too much hassle really.
 If the website doesn’t have any of the above - CONTACT NUMBER, EMAIL or ADDRESS, then what happens if you need to contact them or if you need to alter your booking?

-In such a saturated market scammers are now also turning to social media setting up accounts then paying for 50,000 LIKES so they look legitimate - All in aid of leading (YOU) into a false sense of security.
+In such a saturated market, scammers are now also turning to social media, setting up accounts then paying for 50,000 LIKES so they look legitimate - All in aid of leading (YOU) into a false sense of security.
 If in doubt you can check the Facebook page FOUNDED date.
-This will show you exactly how long the companies social page has been ACTIVE for.
+This will show you exactly how long the company's social page has been ACTIVE for.
 If the page was only created last week but now has 70k likes then need we say more… IT’S A SCAM!!!
-You can check a social pages enrol date by clicking on ABOUT on the left menu and then check the FOUNDED date. see example above.
+You can check a social page's enroll date by clicking on ABOUT on the left menu and then check the FOUNDED date. see example above.